Donald Duck universe: Number One Dime

-The Number One Dime is the first coin that Scrooge McDuck ever earned (or, according to some stories, produced).
+The Number One Dime (sometimes also called Lucky Dime in some games) is the first coin that Scrooge McDuck ever earned (or, according to some stories, produced).
 The Number One Dime first appeared in the story The Round Money Bin, created by Carl Barks and first published in Uncle Scrooge #3 (September, 1953).
 In this story, the dime is so old that it has become thin as a razor blade and allows Scrooge to cut binding ropes and escape from the Beagle Boys.
 In later stories, it is insinuated that the dime brings good luck to Scrooge and has helped him become a rich man.
 In some stories, he instantly starts losing money whenever the dime is no longer in his possession.
 In fact, in some series, Scrooge is so attached to the dime that he becomes hysterical, to the point of losing his mind, whenever he loses possession of the dime.

 It is never made clear whether the dime actually brings good luck, or if Scrooge merely believes in it so much that he is distressed and makes bad decisions whenever he no longer has his dime.
 Since Barks never actually said that it was because of the coin that Scrooge was the richest duck in the world, Don Rosa, after various informational exchanges with Barks, for a faithful production of The Life and Times Of Scrooge McDuck, clarified that the Number One Dime is not actually an amulet, and that this vision was just a myth.
 The Number One Dime is just a sentimental object that happens to be the first coin Scrooge received for his work.
 Rosa made clear, also, that Scrooge made his fortune working hard and being honest.
 This point is heavily reinforced in the DuckTales TV series where Scrooge tells his nephews about the value of hard earned cash.